rntolentino/Escape-Room/cheatsheet.md

 At the center of a room there is a rug.
 There is a door to the north.
 A bookcase to the south.
 A window to the east and a desk to the west.

-HINT*** WE HAVE INCLUDED A DRAWING OF THE MAP ***
+HINT*** WE HAVE INCLUDED A DRAWING OF THE MAP *** HINT*** Perhaps the first thing you'd like to do is inspect something you're standing on?
 /////////////////////////////////////////////////////////////////
                     Moving around the room: